-An accident with a truck can leaves you with serious and sometimes life-threatening injuries.
+An accident with a truck can leave you with serious and sometimes life-threatening injuries.
 Your main focus after an accident should always be your recovery.
 You may be facing ongoing medical treatment such as surgery and rehabilitative therapy.

 The medical treatment following a serious injury can be expensive.
 The negligent party should pay your medical bills and for any other damages caused by the accident.

 An experienced truck accident attorney can handle negotiations with any insurance company involved and will take care of filing a legal claim for compensation.

 The injuries you suffer in a truck accident will determine whether you are temporarily or permanently disabled, and thus, the compensation to which you might be entitled.

 A temporary disability means you have relatively minor injuries and you will have a full recovery.
 Some of the common injuries that may cause a temporary disability include broken bones, whiplash, muscle strains, lacerations, and contusions.